Robert Bruce Merrifield: Early life

 He was born in Fort Worth, Texas, on 15 July 1921, the only son of George E. Merrifield and Lorene née Lucas.
 In 1923 the family moved to California where he attended nine grade schools and two high schools before graduating from Montebello High School in 1939.
 It was there that he developed an interest both in chemistry and in astronomy.

 After two years at Pasadena Junior College he transferred to the University of California at Los Angeles (UCLA).
 After graduation in chemistry he worked for a year at the Philip R. Park Research Foundation taking care of an animal colony and assisting with growth experiments on synthetic amino acid diets.
-One of these was the experiment by Geiger that first demonstrated that the essential amino acids must be present simultaneously for growth to occur.
+One of these was the experiment by Geiger using the law of the minimum that first demonstrated that the essential amino acids must be present simultaneously for growth to occur.

 He returned to graduate school at the UCLA chemistry department with professor of biochemistry M.S.
 Dunn to develop microbiological methods for the quantitation of the pyrimidines.
 The day after graduating on 19 June 1949, he married Elizabeth Furlong and the next day left for New York City and the Rockefeller Institute for Medical Research.